Dense Vector Search

 • includeTags and excludeTags may be used to limit the set of fq filters used in the Pre-Filter.

-• When used as an fq param, or as a subquery clause in a larger query: No implicit Pre-Filter is used.
+• When a vector search query parser is used as an fq param, or as a subquery clause in a larger query: No implicit Pre-Filter is used.

 • includeTags and excludeTags must not be used in these situations.

-The example request below shows two usages of the knn query parser that will get no implicit Pre-Filtering from any of the fq parameters, because neither usage is as the main q param:
+The example request below shows two usages of vector query parsers that will get no implicit Pre-Filtering from any of the fq parameters, because neither usage is as the main q param:

 &fq={!knn f=title_vector topK=10}[9.0, 8.0, 7.0, 6.0]